arthbous/StochasticDescent/README.md

 1. Gradient Descent with noise
 2. Moment 1 (Langevin)
 3. Moment 2.

+## About

+These algorithms were developed by

+Arthur Bousquet, Shuonan Wu, Qipin Chen

 To learn more about it, visit the [project's page](http://stochasticdescent.arthurbousquet.com) .